poenneby/practical-clojure/README.md

 Let's move on with our solution - the first requirement is to get monuments by their region.

-We will assume that we have our sequence of monuments and come up with a first test:
+We will assume that we have our sequence of monuments and come up with a first test of our function:

 `monumental/test/monumental/core_test.clj`